switchupcb/disgo/_contribution/concepts/REQUESTS.md

 })
 ```

-This results in the first requests of Route `A/Guild2/Channel3`, Route `A/Guild2/Channel4`, Route  `A/Guild2/Channel...` to initially use a Rate Limit Bucket that allows 25 requests per second.
+This configuration results in the first requests of Route `A/Guild2/Channel3`, Route `A/Guild2/Channel4`, Route  `A/Guild2/Channel...` to initially send requests with a Rate Limit Bucket at 25 requests per second.

 #### Configuring Both Buckets

-When you configure both buckets _(Route, Parent Route, and Route ID)_, Route `A` is **ONLY** assigned to the `Route ID` Default Bucket, since Route `A` already has a "known" bucket.
+Route `A` is **ONLY** assigned to the `Route ID` Default Bucket when you configure both buckets _(Route, Parent Route, and Route ID)_, since Route `A` already has a "known" bucket.
 This known bucket will be updated upon receiving a response — that results from a Route `A` request — from Discord.